Orf (disease): Sheep and goats

 In sheep and goats, the lesions mostly appear on or near the hairline and elsewhere on the lips and muzzle.
 In some cases the lesions appear on and in the nostrils, around the eyes, on the thigh, coronet, vulva, udder, and axilla.
-In rare cases, mostly involving young lambs, lesions are found on the tongue, gums, roof of the mouth and the oesophagus.
+In rare cases, mostly involving young lambs, lesions are found on the tongue, gums, roof of the mouth and the esophagus.
 It has also been reported a number of times to cause lesions in the rumen.
 In one case it was shown that a severe form of orf virus caused an outbreak involving the gastrointestinal tract, lungs, heart, as well as the buccal cavity, cheeks, tongue and lips.
 Another severe case was reported pharyngitis, genital lesions and infection of the hooves which led to lameness and, in some cases, sloughing of the hoof.

 More typically, sheep will become free of orf within a week or so as the disease runs its course.
 Sheep custodians can assist by ensuring infected lambs receive sufficient milk and separating out the infected stock to slow down cross-transmission to healthy animals.
 It is advisable for those handling infected animals to wear disposable gloves to prevent cross infection and self-infection.
 A veterinarian must be contacted if there is a risk of misdiagnosis with other, more serious conditions.